Mierzanowice culture: Settlement

+Proto-Mierzanowice appears with the arrival of Bell Beakers in the west part of Lesser Poland, around 2400–2300 BC, possibly representing an infiltration of groups rather than a massive migration.
+These groups were very mobile, with traces found from Moravia to Volhynia.
 Settlements of the Mierzanowice culture in most cases are represented by small and seasonal camps.
 Settlements with a larger area were founded on the hills with a naturally defensive character, near water reservoirs.
 A relatively large part of the archaeological sites of this culture are found on loess uplands.
 The best-known settlement of the Mierzanowice culture is the archaeological site called Iwanowice.
 In the classical phase of the Mierzanowice culture, the settlements were mostly accompanied by cemeteries.

-Artifacts
+Artefacts

 One of the most common objects discovered in archaeological sites in the Mierzanowice culture are axes and sickles.
 Another type of artifacts are necklaces made of faience and bones.
 The Mierzanowice culture is well known for its earrings in the shape of a willow leaf, often produced in local workshops.
 Military objects discovered in the settlements are primarily leaf-shaped arrowheads.
 The faience beads are an extremely common element of the funeral inventory.
 The next category is pottery.
 In vascular ceramics, the influences of the Corded Ware culture are visible.
 Pottery of the late phase of the Mierzanowice culture is characterized by a huge variety of forms and ornamentation.
+Musical Panpipes made from bone have been found in Mierzanowice sites.
+Shell beads, bone pendants, ceramic vessels and other artifacts found in the graves indicate a rich and complex culture.